 which, having all the operation of money, and of a more advantageous kind than that which the lenders have parted with, will have all the efficacy of a payment.
 It is for this reason they are made to bear interest; and there can be no doubt that every man will prefer a species of money which answers all the purposes of a currency, and even when lying idle, brings in a profit to the possessor.
-The same consideration will prevent the lenders recalling the old only devote their lives and attentions to the mastering a profession, on which they can build reputation and consequence which they do not share with others.
+The same consideration will prevent the lenders recalling the old paper at the quarterly payments; because they hold a more valuable property instead of it.
+The interest is to be paid in specie, as a further temptation, for which a small sum will suffice.
+The denomination of the money is altered; because it will produce a useful illusion.
+Mankind are much led by sounds and appearances; and the currency having changed its name will seem to have changed its nature.